aastroza/open_asr_leaderboard_cl/README.md

 ## Acknowledgments

-- **Hugging Face, NVIDIA NeMo, and the Open ASR Leaderboard contributors** for the original evaluation framework
+- **Hugging Face, NVIDIA NeMo, and the Open ASR Leaderboard contributors** for the original evaluation framework.
-- All model developers (OpenAI, NVIDIA, Microsoft, Mistral AI, ElevenLabs) for their ASR models
+- All model developers (OpenAI, NVIDIA, Microsoft, Mistral AI, ElevenLabs) for their ASR models.
+- **Thank you [Modal](https://modal.com/)** for the compute used in developing this project.

 ---